Stars of Jazz

 About the Book

-Imagine an educational television series featuring America’s greatest jazz artists in performance, airing every week on commercial television.
-It happened during 1956–1958 on KABC in Los Angeles, with a brief national network run on ABC in the summer of 1958.
+Imagine an educational television series featuring America’s greatest jazz artists in performance, airing every week from 1956 to 1958 on KABC, Los Angeles.

-Stars of Jazz was hosted by Bobby Troup, the noted songwriter, pianist, and vocalist.
-Each show provided relevant information regarding the jazz being performed that enlightened viewers and heightened their appreciation.
-The series garnered widespread praise from critics and numerous awards including an Emmy from the Academy of Television Arts & Sciences.
-It was a landmark series visually, too, in presenting many television firsts including experimental films by designers Charles and Ray Eames.
+Stars of Jazz was hosted by Bobby Troup, the songwriter, pianist and vocalist.
+Each show provided information about the performance that heightened viewers’ appreciation.
+The series garnered praise from critics and numerous awards including an Emmy from the Academy of Television Arts & Sciences.
+A landmark series visually, too, it presented many television firsts including experimental films by designers Charles and Ray Eames.

 About the Author(s)

 James A. Harrod

 Bibliographic Info: 114 photos, appendices, notes, bibliography, index

 1: Ray Avery and Stars of Jazz 9

 3: 1956 20